moisesduartem/strato/README.md

     }
 }
 ```
-Now everytime that `GET '/'` will be accessed, the client will be redirected to `GET /hello/stranger` route.
+Now everytime that `GET '/'` is accessed, the browser will be redirected to `GET /hello/stranger` route.

 # 6. Database Access
-To execute SQL queries, if you have `config/.env` configurated, use the helper `pdo()`,
+To execute SQL queries, if you have `config/.env` configurated, it's just use the `pdo()` helper,

 Example 1:
 ```